Lamont-Labs/QuantraCore/docs/APEXLAB_OVERVIEW.md

 **Version:** 8.0
 **Component:** ApexLab
-**Role:** Model Training Facility for ApexCore Full and Mini
+**Role:** Self-contained offline local training environment

 ---

 ## 1. Overview

-ApexLab is the offline training and distillation laboratory within the QuantraCore Apex ecosystem.
+ApexLab is the self-contained offline local training environment within the QuantraCore Apex ecosystem.
 It is responsible for transforming historical market data into trained neural network models (ApexCore Full and ApexCore Mini) that can approximate the behavior of the deterministic Apex core engine.

 ApexLab operates under strict constraints:
 - **Offline Only** — No internet connectivity during training